gitstart/git-slice-tools/README.md

 - `pull` job will update forked-repo default branch with last version of that branch on open source repo,
 - `raise-pr` job will create a PR on open source repo with `head` is a branch on forked-repo (upstream repo).
-- `pull-issue` and `pull-review` will look for issues and reviews on open source repo.
+- `pull-issue` and `pull-review` will look for issues and reviews/comments on open source repo.

 ## Use `git-slice-tools` in Github Action